 While working at a reduced commission or increased workload may seem difficult to justify in the short term, it will help you build a reputation as an honest, fair and helpful real estate professional.
 When someone gets a good deal, they’re going to want to tell all their friends; think of this as free marketing and exposure!
 Go the extra mile, be helpful, and people will inevitably take note.

 Once your circle of friends and family know that you work in real estate and can help with any real estate needs they might have, it’s time to broaden your horizons.
-Look for opportunities to help your community while also filling your rolodex with people who might be interested in contracting your services.
+Real estate leads for new agents can be found just outside their comfort zone, so start exploring.
+Look for opportunities to help your community while also filling your Rolodex with people who might be interested in contracting your services.
+So, where do real estate agents get their leads?

 There are numerous options you can explore to achieve this goal.
 For starters, you could volunteer at a community outreach center or other similar community hub.
 You’ll help your community in a meaningful way, you’ll create a good reputation for yourself, and you’ll gain new contacts who will take your generosity into account when considering you to help them with their real estate needs.
 It’s a win-win-win!